This feature is only available to Google Workspace for Education editions.

 If you use organizational units or access groups:

-- Change the setting of any staff, teacher, and faculty organizational unit or configuration group to be 18 or older.
+- Change the setting of any staff (including an administrator), teacher, and faculty organizational unit or configuration group to be 18 or older.
 Be sure that all users in the organizational unit or group are 18 years of age or older.

 - Move any users under the age of 18 in your staff, teacher, or faculty organizational units or access groups to another organizational unit or group and apply the appropriate age-level setting.